mrciolino/wiki-backup/characters/Bazvrah.md

 This necklace serves as a grim testament to his journey, a weight of past sins and future vengeance resting upon his shoulders.

 ## Notable Traits and Items
 Signatuer to Bazvrah's killing methods was a combination of traits and items which allowed him to be the maniscal killer he got a taste for when he was younger.
 Amogst these are the Blood Fury Tattoo and the Dagger of Endless Stabbing.
-Other utility items which made Bazvrah a force you never wanted to meet include: Mask of the Wild, Earth Terror, the Immovable Rod and even a Femur of Dave Bones.
+Other utility items which made Bazvrah a force you never wanted to meet include: The Soul Dagger(1d6+5), Mask of the Wild, Earth Terror, The Immovable Rod and even a Femur of Dave Bones.

 ### Blood Fury Tattoo
 > Your attack rolls score a critical hit on a d20 roll of 19 or 20.